Charuzu28/Blynk/README.md

 # BLYNK

-BLYNK'N is a minimalist productivity and Pomodoro web application built with the MERN stack.
+BLYNK is a minimalist productivity and Pomodoro web application built with the MERN stack.

 It is designed to help users stay focused, manage tasks and notes, track focus sessions, and personalize their productivity experience.